GeraudF/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print-comb.c:a program that prints all possible combinations of single-digit numbers.
 100-print-comb3.c:a program that prints all possible different combinations of two digits.
 101-print-comb4.c:a program that prints all possible different combinations of three digits.
+102-print-comb5.c:a program that prints all possible combinations of two two-digit numbers.